SAFA-SNN: Sparsity-Aware On-Device Few-Shot Class-Incremental Learning with Fast-Adaptive Structure of Spiking Neural Network: Datasets and Spiking Architecture Details

-We modify three types of ANNs (VGG, Resnet, and Transformers) to their SNN counterparts with no floating-point multiplication and division, aiming to offer a guideline for proper SNN model selection for FSCIL.
-In addition, we configure the Spikingformer with a depth of 2, five tokenizer convolutional blocks, and a spike-form dimensionality of 128.
+We transform three popular ANN architectures, i.e., VGG, ResNet, and Transformers, into their spiking neural network (SNN) equivalents, removing the need for floating-point multiplication.
+Specifically, we configure the Spikingformer with a depth of 2, five tokenizer convolutional blocks, and a spike-form dimensionality of 128.

 We directly encode spikes with layers of LIF neurons.
-Each formulated unit \(S\) generating spikes can be represented as
+Each formulated unit $\mathbf{S}$ generating spikes can be represented as